Real World Interfaces logo

 Shipping and turnaround time

-I aim for a three week turnaround time between you, the customer, sending your TB-303 and receiving it back as a Devil Fish.
+Tina and I aim for a three week turnaround time between you, the customer, sending your TB-303 and receiving it back as a Devil Fish.
 However it is best to allow four to six weeks.
+(Note 2022 - have a large backlog of work and have not been taking on new jobs for the last two years.)

 Contact details